WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/28_Hosea/Hos_10.md

 therefore the tumult of war shall arise among your people, and all your fortresses shall be destroyed, as Shalman destroyed Beth-arbel on the day of battle; mothers were dashed in pieces with their children.

 ###### 15
 Thus it shall be done to you, O Bethel, because of your great evil.
-At dawn the king of Israel shall be utterly cut off. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+At dawn the king of Israel shall be utterly cut off.

 ***